ICAMS/xfeat/README.md

 XFEAt is a tool to combine atomistic simulation with boundary conditions from eXteneded Finite Element Method (XFEM).
 Useful for studying properties of dislocations under well-defined mechanical boundary conditions.

 ## Installation
-The XFEAt package requires an [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) environment with a recent Python version.
-It can be installed from its GitHub repository via the following steps:
+XFEAt is written in [Cython](https://cython.org) and C++ and requires a C++ compiler.
+Cython will be installed together with all other dependencies.
+The Python interface requires an [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) environment with a recent Python version.
+If a Conda environment and C++ compiler are available, the XFEAt package can be installed from its GitHub repository via the following steps:

 ```
 $ git clone https://github.com/ICAMS/xfeat ./XFEAt
+$ cd XFEAt
 $ conda env create -f environment.yml
 $ conda activate xfeat
 $ make install